If you're running a WordPress install as a membership site, with lots of users and…

 You don’t have to rely only on the reports provided by the plugin.
 If you are using an external database, you can use your own reporting tool by connecting it with that.

 Though I must admit, this plugin provides very good options for generating reports.
 It should be sufficient for most people or organizations.
 You have an option to define the events with the help of event code to generate event specific reporting.

 Instead of constantly worrying about what will happen by looking at your log, you can use the Email & SMS Notification option to create an event-based trigger which will send an email to you.
 The plugin offers some great templates & options that will let you set up notifications in a click!
 Some typical notifications WordPress administrators like to setup are:

 - User logs in for the first time or at an unusual time or location,

 - Too many 404 errors

 - A plugin or theme changes

-    One of the key aspects of the security is to make sure your files are intact.
+One of the key aspects of security is to make sure your files are intact.
 Many malware makes inroads to a site with the help of updating PHP files on the server.
-This plugin keeps a watch over the files and logs all the file changes activities including user information.
+This plugin integrates with Website File Changes Monitor to keep an eye on your WordPress site for file changes.